tsathoqqua/limadocs/docs/source/module/m_grammar.rst

 .. c:function:: string pluralize(string str)

 Convert a noun to it's plural form.
 Oddly enough, it's also quite good at converting verbs to their singular form, since going from plural to singular often entails adding an 's'.
 Eg, they run, he runs.

-.. c:function:: string punctuate( string str )

-Adds a period to a sentence if needed.